Paid activation

 Next step

-Use the demo to inspect the Salesforce permission path, the provenance ledger, and the current ServiceNow and SAP design-partner boundaries.
+Use a Salesforce-first governance review to inspect the permission path, the provenance ledger, and the current ServiceNow and SAP design-partner boundaries.